Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 For example,

 ### Loading Message List
-Load list of user list and last messages in `MesiboUserListFragment` from a activity.
+Load list of users and last messages in `MesiboUserListFragment` from a activity.
 You can start this activity from anywhere to load user list.

 ```java
 public class ExampleActivity extends AppCompatActivity implements MesiboMessageListFragment.FragmentListener {